STNichols/nnascar/README.md

 # Demo

-A simple controller is created to test out features, and to see how difficult it is to manually code how to drive
+A simple controller is used to test out features, and to see how difficult it is to manually code how to drive

 ## Test Lap